lombo-cmyk/MasterThesisAEI/README.md

  3.3V or 5V tolerant logic.
  [Datasheet](https://www.pololu.com/product/2126/resources)

+## API reference

+### Class InterruptHandler

+* `void InitializeInterrupts()`
+Initializes interrupts on pin FORWARD_BUTTON, set pins to proper mode,
+* `std::uint16_t GetDisplayState()`
+Returns current state of the Display set by interrupt button
+* `auto SetBacklightFromLcd() -> bool&`
+Sets LCD Backlight LED diode to given value
+* `auto GetLcdBacklight() const -> const bool&`
+Gets current state of LCD Backlight LED diode

+### Class I2CWrapper
+* `void ConfigureCommunication()`
+Configures communication with all added devices.
+Checks if device is alive.
+ESP_ERROR is logged if device is not responding.
+* `void pingDevice(smbus_info_t* busInfo, const char* device)`
+Checks if device is alive.
+ESP_ERROR is logged if device is not responding.
+* `auto GetsmBusInfoDisplay_() -> smbus_info_t*`
+Returns a pointer to LCD Display device communication information
+* `auto GetsmBusInfoPressure_() -> smbus_info_t*`
+Returns a pointer to Pressure Sensor device communication information
+* `auto GetsmBusInfoPm() -> smbus_info_t*`
+Returns a pointer to Particle Sensor device communication information
+* `auto GetsmBusInfoCo2() -> smbus_info_t*`
+Returns a pointer to Co2 Sensor device communication information

+### Class Co2Sensor
+* `Co2Sensor()`
+Gets instance of I2CWrapper and reads Co2 Sensor device communication information
+* `bool StartMeasuring()`
+Starts continuous measurement mode.
+Returns 0 if success.
+ESP_ERROR is logged in case of failure.
+* `bool StopMeasuring()`
+Stops measuring.
+Returns 0 if success.
+ESP_ERROR is logged in case of failure.
+* `int IsDeviceOn()`
+Checks if the device is in measuring mode.
+If device is not responding* polls for response for the maximum of 0.5s.
+Returns 1 if device is in continuous measurement mode.
+ESP_ERROR is logged in case of failure.
+* `bool PerformReadout()`
+Reads and saves data from sensor.
+Returns 1 if new data is read.
+ESP_ERROR is logged in case of failure.
+* `auto GetCo2Value() const -> const std::uint16_t&`
+Gets last read Co2 value.

+*Co2 sensor may not communicate for a short period (about 0.3 sec.) due to the internal processing.

+### Class PressureSensor
+* `PressureSensor()`
+Gets instance of I2CWrapper and reads Pressure Sensor device communication information
+* `bool TurnDeviceOn()`
+Turns device ON.
+Returns 0 if success.
+ESP_ERROR is logged in case of failure.
+Measurement not active until manually triggered.
+* `bool TurnDeviceOff()`
+Turns device ON.
+Returns 0 if success.
+ESP_ERROR is logged in case of failure.
+* `bool EnableOneMeasure()`
+Enables one measurement.
+Return 0 if success.
+ESP_ERROR is logged in case of failure.
+* `bool PerformReadOut()`
+Reads and saves Temperature and Pressure data from sensor.
+ESP_ERROR is logged in case of failure.
+Returns 1 if new data is available.
+* `auto GetRawPressure() const -> const std::bitset<24>&`
+Returns 24-bit raw pressure information from last successful readout with LSB at position 0.
+* `auto GetPressure() const -> const unsigned int&`
+Return pressure information from last successful readout in mbar/hPa.
+* `auto GetRawTemperature() const -> const std::bitset<16>&`
+Returns 16-bit raw temperature information from last successful readout with LSB at position 0.
+* `auto GetTemperature() const -> const double&`
+Return temperature information from last successful readout in degrees Celsius.

+### Class Particle Sensor
+* `ParticlesSensor()`
+Gets instance of I2CWrapper and reads Particles Sensor device communication information
+* `void StartMeasuring(bool measureFloat)`
+Starts continuous measurement mode.
+Returns 0 if success.
+ESP_ERROR is logged in case of failure.
+Device is able of providing integer or float (big-endian float IEEE754) data.
+Passing '1' starts measurement in float mode.
+**Note:** measuring floats is
+not yet implemented.
+* `void StopMeasuring()`
+Stops measuring.
+Returns 0 if success.
+ESP_ERROR is logged in case of failure.
+* `bool PerformReadout()`
+Reads and saves data from sensor.
+Returns 1 if new data is read.
+ESP_ERROR is logged in case of failure.
+* `auto GetPM25() const -> const std::uint16_t&`
+Return PM 2.5 information from last successful readout in mass Concentration µg/m<sup>3</sup>
+* `auto GetPM10() const -> const std::uint16_t&`
+Return PM 10 information from last successful readout in mass Concentration µg/m<sup>3</sup>

+### Class LCD
+* `LCD()`
+Gets instance of I2CWrapper and iniliatizes LCD device.
+* `void DisplayCurrentState()`
+Displays Welcome message on the LCD screen
+* `void DisplayCurrentState()`
+Displays Current State depending on InterruptHandler::GetDisplayState() variable
+* `void GetCurrentMeasurements(std::uint16_t pm25,
+                                std::uint16_t pm10,
+                                double co,
+                                std::uint16_t co2,
+                                double t,
+                                double h,
+                                unsigned int p)`
+Gets and saves all current measurements in order to display them later.

 ## Considered Sensors
 It would be nice if sensors could communicate with I2C or would be able to send readings with analog pins.